 Research Manager, Conservation Genetics Lab, Boise State University

 Having a background in both field and lab research, I am intrigued by the interdisciplinary nature of conservation biology, including how molecular techniques and resulting data can aid in the understanding and management of vulnerable species.
-I contribute to ongoing collaborative research into the genetic diversity of Burmese star tortoise populations, a species considered functionally extinct in the wild, with hope to aid in successful reintroduction efforts.
+I became interested in conservation genetics through collaborative research into the genetic diversity of Burmese star tortoise populations, a species considered functionally extinct in the wild, with hope to aid in successful reintroduction efforts.
 Recently, I have had the honor of collaborating with Smithsonian researchers on analysis of clouded leopard genomic datasets.
 Outside of the lab, I have enjoyed conducting Indiana bat surveys in the Appalachia, Mexican spotted owl occupancy surveys in Arizona and New Mexico, and survival studies of elk and mule deer in Colorado.

 Sage Dale